KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Experiments  </h2>
 Experiments were splited into three parts, with each one based on a different semantic segmentation scheme.
-The first one is based on a RAndom Forest architecture and a set of hand crafted features, the second is based on the concept of transfer learning while the last on is based on a U-NET fully convolutional neural network.
+The first one is based on a Random Forest architecture and a set of hand crafted features, the second is based on the concept of transfer learning while the last on is based on a U-NET fully convolutional neural network.

-<h3>0.
-MNDWI and Otsu Thresholding - Baseline model </h3>
 <p align="center">

 <h3>1.
 U-NET </h3>